What's Coming to Netflix in January 2021 - What's on Netflix

-Welcome to your early look at what’s scheduled to hit Netflix in January 2021.
+Welcome to your comprehensive look at what’s scheduled to hit Netflix throughout January 2021.
 This will be the list of Netflix Originals and non-Netflix Original titles scheduled for release in the United States throughout the first month of the year.

-Can we expect a big month of additions given the number of removals currently planned?
-It’s unclear.
-Last year saw a bumper first of the month with lots of licensed movies but notably a lot from Warner Media.
+This list includes all the additions but remember Netflix always loses titles too and January 2021 will be a bumper month for Netflix removals.
+Big licensed titles like When Calls the Heart, The Office and Gossip Girl are all due to depart throughout the month.

-We’ll be keeping this post-up-to-date as and when we learn about new titles scheduled for January.
-If you want to look even further ahead, take a look at our preview of the Netflix Originals scheduled for February.
+Although this list now includes the full list provided by Netflix for what’s coming in January 2021 it will still grow over time with titles unannounced ahead of time.

 Full List of What’s Coming to Netflix in January 2021